 - On homeexchange.com you can specify preferred destinations but also leave the door open to unsolicited offers ticking the ‘open to any destinations’ option.
 This is a good one to tick, but I highly recommend giving some idea of your ideal holiday to avoid wasting people’s time: unless you are really open to going anywhere in the world, even just specifying a continent or a type of holidays can act as a filter and ensure you only get offers you might be interested in.

-How to choose a home exchange partner
+How to choose the perfect home exchange partner

 Choosing a home exchange partner is the most time consuming but also an enjoyable part of the whole home exchange process.
 At the most basic level, the search is not dissimilar to any other you do on the web: on the home exchange website, you select your destination, additional filters if applicable (I always specify I want a house suitable for children and non-smoking, for instance) and you are given a list of potential partners.